 ‘Fiduciary transactions’ shall refer to the activities where the institution acts in its own name but for the account and at the risk of its customers.
 Frequently, in fiduciary transactions, the institution provides services, such as custody asset management services to a structured entity or managing portfolios on a discretionary basis.
 All fiduciary transactions shall be reported exclusively in this item without regarding whether the institution provides additionally other services;

-‘Payment services’ shall refer to the collection on behalf of customers of payments generated by debt instruments that are neither recognised on the balance sheet of the institution nor originated by it;
+‘Payment services’ shall refer to the payment services listed in Annex I of the Directive (EU) 2015/23662366;

 ‘Customer resources distributed but not managed’ shall refer to products issued by entities outside the prudential group that the institution has distributed to its current customers.
 This item shall be reported by type of product;